 - How distressing is the anxiety?
-Some children who have anxiety are not identified as struggling because they are able to function despite feeling significant distress, and adults might not recognize that they are anxious.
+Some children with anxiety are not identified as struggling because they can function despite feeling significant distress, and adults might not recognize that they are anxious.

-Next, let’s talk about some ways that you can assist your child in learning to manage anxiety:
+Next, let’s talk about some ways that you can help your child manage anxiety:

 - Remain calm yourself.
 Your child will take cues from your response to their anxiety, and if you appear calm and confident, this will go a long way in calming your child.

 - Do not try to avoid situations that make your child anxious, as avoidance only makes anxiety worse in the long run